Briefing: Intelligent Speed Assistance (ISA)

-Example: a driver is carrying out an overtaking manoevre to pass a lorry on a motorway at the same time as a decrease in the speed limit is encountered.
+Example: a driver is carrying out an overtaking manoeuvre to pass a lorry on a motorway at the same time as a decrease in the speed limit is encountered.
 In this case, the driver could temporarily override the lower speed limit and complete the manoeuvre at a higher speed by depressing the accelerator down hard to signal to the system that the limiter should be temporarily disabled.
-If the driver continues to drive above the speed limit for several seconds, the system should display and sound a warning.
-Once the vehicle is operating at or below the speed limit again, the override state should be cancelled and normal functionality should resume.
+If the driver continues to drive above the speed limit for several seconds, the system should sound a warning for a few seconds and display a visual warning until the vehicle is operating at or below the speed limit again.
+Once the vehicle is operating at or below the speed limit, the override state should be cancelled and normal functionality should resume.

 ETSC also supports a full on/off switch for the system, to aid public acceptance at introduction.
 However the system should be on by default and any temporary switched off state should remain only until the vehicle is restarted.
 Switching off the system should require the user to hold down the button for several seconds to avoid accidental switch off.

 For lorries, buses and vans ETSC recommends a slightly different approach.
 Lorries and buses already have mandatory top speed limiters.
 These should remain, accompanied by ISA that is overridable at speeds below the top speed limit.
 ETSC believes that a new top speed limitation of 100km/h should be introduced for vans, also accompanied by overridable ISA for lower speeds.

 InfographicHow does ISA work, and how could it boost road safety?
 Download and share our infographic.
 Also available in French and Spanish.

 Will the vehicle brake when it detects a lower speed limit?